Ben Damon

 Ben Damon (born 24 October 1980) is an Australian journalist, TV presenter and screenwriter/director.

 Damon is a TV host who has presented on Foxtel's Olympic coverage, Sunrise, Weekend Today, Sky News Australia, Sky Racing and Fox Sports.

+Career

 Damon is the face and voice of Main Event's pay-per-view television boxing coverage.

-Prior to his resignation, Damon presented the weeknight 6pm sport report for Sydney's edition of Seven News.
+Prior to his resignation, Damon was a sport presenter on Seven News in Sydney.

 Damon also presented the Nine Network's horse racing coverage and was previously on Sports Tonight on Network Ten.

 Damon is a filmmaker.
 His debut feature film won Best Documentary at the London International Film Festival amongst other awards.

 Damon is a popular master of ceremonies with the Australian Turf Club and other organisations.

 Damon was a finalist in the 2009 Cleo Bachelor of the Year competition.